Quezon City's 4th congressional district

 Quezon City's 4th congressional district is one of the six congressional districts of the Philippines in Quezon City.
 It has been represented in the House of Representatives of the Philippines since 1987.
 The district consists of the south central barangays bordering Manila and San Juan.
-It includes the Diliman and New Manila areas Quezon Avenue borders it to the north and EDSA to the east.
-It is currently represented in the 19th Congress by Marvin Rillo of the Lakas-CMD.
+It includes the Diliman and New Manila areas.
+Quezon Avenue borders it to the north and EDSA to the east.
+It is currently represented in the 20th Congress by Jesus Manuel Angel "Bong" C. Suntay of the United Nationalist Alliance.

 Two-time Speaker Feliciano Belmonte Jr. hailed from this district.